intel/libvpl/doc/spec/source/programming_guide/VPL_prg_hw.rst

 :ref:`ExtMemFrameType enumerator <extmemframetype>` for more details about different memory types.

-Depending on configuration parameters, oneVPL requires different surface types.
+Depending on configuration parameters, |vpl_short_name| requires different surface types.
 It is strongly recommended to call the :cpp:func:`MFXVideoENCODE_QueryIOSurf` function, the :cpp:func:`MFXVideoDECODE_QueryIOSurf` function, or the :cpp:func:`MFXVideoVPP_QueryIOSurf` function to determine the appropriate type in the external allocation mode.

-Work with VA API Applications
+Work with VA-API Applications
 -----------------------------

-oneVPL supports the VA API infrastructure for hardware acceleration on Linux.
+|vpl_short_name| supports the VA-API infrastructure for hardware acceleration on Linux.
-The application should use the `VADisplay` interface as the acceleration device handle for this infrastructure and share it with oneVPL through the :cpp:func:`MFXVideoCORE_SetHandle` function.
+The application should use the `VADisplay` interface as the acceleration device handle for this infrastructure and share it with |vpl_short_name| through the :cpp:func:`MFXVideoCORE_SetHandle` function.

 The following example shows how to obtain the VA display from the X Window System: